Galatea (video game): Development

 In interviews, Emily Short has explained that Galatea arose out of her efforts to develop advanced dialog coding for interactive fiction engines.
 Although code for simple conversational programs like ELIZA have existed since the 1960s, and limited dialog options have existed in interactive fiction since the 1970s, Short's efforts to develop chatterbot-like dialog required her to produce a simple test case scenario to test NPC interaction.
 Thus the single-room, single-occupant Galatea was a natural result.

 Development of the game progressed organically with Short engaging in test runs and drafting new dialog options for every conversational dead-end that arose.
 The game's multiple endings also arose in a similar fashion although Short had intended that there be multiple endings from the start.
 Although the nature of the game's development as well as its minimalist final form has led to questions regarding whether it is really a game and not just an experimental conversational program, Short has suggested that to her the definition of interactive fiction requires nothing more than a world model and a parser, and "anything you can cook up with those features counts as IF."
 Short has acknowledged the helpful influence of the close-knit IF community and the "atmosphere in which experimentation is valued" as leading to the success of her works like Galatea.

 Reception

-Galatea was well received, achieving critical acclaim from interactive fiction reviewers.
+Galatea was well received, achieving critical acclaim from interactive fiction reviewers and literary scholars.
 The game is considered to aspire to a new level of art in interactive fiction, and thereby to have revolutionized the genre, establishing its author, Emily Short, as one of the key figures in the modern interactive fiction scene.
 Fellow award-winning IF author, Adam Cadre has called Galatea "the best NPC ever"—a view that was echoed by Joystiq's John Bardinelli.
 Cadre also describes the game as an example of an alternative kind of puzzle where "interactivity comes in deciding where to go, what to see, what to say.
 Rather than having to open gates along a path, you discover that they're all open at first, but stepping through one causes others to close."